savob/savobajic.ca/content/projects/academic/bike.md

 <figure>
 <img src="/images/bike-old-design.png">
-<figcaption>Fig. 2 - A diagram of a conventional mountain bike suspension</figcaption>
+<figcaption>A diagram of a conventional mountain bike suspension</figcaption>
 </figure>

 Our proposed general design was the result of research we conducted. it is referred to as a ‘lower-link’ shock